 Kewzing is one of the better spots for bird watching in Sikkim.
 Whether you are a hobby birdwatcher or a serious ornithologist, the thick forest of Kewzing is a haven for birdlife.
 It is home to about 200 species of birds with a mixture of resident and migratory birds.
-Satyr Tragopan, a rare species of pheasants in the Eastern Himalaya, can be spotted here.
-The Fire-tailed Myzornis, Puff-throated Babbler, Streaked Spiderhunter, and Sultantit are some common species that are found here.
+For example, Satyr Tragopan, a rare species of pheasants in the Eastern Himalayas, can be spotted here.
+In addition, the Fire-tailed Myzornis, Puff-throated Babbler, Streaked Spiderhunter, and Sultantit are common species found here.

 Get hold of a pair of binoculars, sturdy walking shoes, a bird guidebook, or an expert and set off to partake in one of the best activities in Sikkim.

 Mountain biking is another adrenaline rush activity to do in Sikkim.
 The numerous mountain bike trails provide a rush for the riders.
 The beautiful scenery is an added feature for mountain bikers from all over the world.

 Mountain biking is an activity that can be enjoyed throughout the year, but the best months are March, April, and May and mid-September to December.
 There are more than seven intriguing tracks to embark on, depending on your experience and fitness levels.
 Most trails start from Gangtok, Rumtek, Temi, Yumthang, and other remote locations.

 Paragliding in Sikkim

 Paragliding in Sikkim is a new adventure sport and one of the fastest-growing activities.
 The Himalayan topography is ideal for soaring the skies.
 Gangtok offers paragliding adventures with certified pilots.
-Tandem flights are offered, where an experienced and certified pilot will accompany you on your flight.
+In addition, Tandem flights are offered, where an experienced and certified pilot will accompany you on your flight.
 Short-haul flights are available for 15-20 minutes.
 Longer flights of an hour maximum are also possible.

 Feel the air rush through your hair while gawking at the views of the Himalayan Vista.